cryostatio/cryostat-openshift-console-plugin/README.md

 OR

 (in a Cryostat repo)
-bash smoketest.sh -t
+CRYOSTAT_HTTP_PORT=8181 bash smoketest.bash -tkp
 ```

-Cryostat is accessble at http://localhost:8181, and for simplicity Prism has been configured to use the same port.
+Cryostat is accessible at http://localhost:8181, and for simplicity Prism has been configured to use the same port.

 ### Terminal 3: Run a local OpenShift Console with plugin-proxy
 ```